 The majority of digitized newspapers in the Google newspaper archive are from the United States and Canada, with a good mixture of newspapers from Europe and other countries.
 Next to the US National Archives' Chronicling American newspaper collection and the Australian Trove newspaper collection, the Google newspaper archive is one of the largest free historic newspaper sources on the internet.
 It is definitely the best source for free historic Canadian newspapers.

-Alternatively, you can bookmark the following link.
+You should bookmark the following link.
 Happy hunting!

 Posted March 2012